 Bachelor of Humanities and Humanities with Biology

 Students who are currently in or who have completed their first year, at Carleton or elsewhere, are encouraged to apply to transfer into the Bachelor of Humanities program.
 Normally courses already completed will count towards your Bachelor of Humanities degree.
+Carleton students who had already declared an honours subject can choose to complete their degree as a Combined Honours with Humanities.

 - For information on how to apply to transfer from outside Carleton, please see the Carleton Admissions page.